AChezick/Capstone2/README.md

-The company is a non-profit which provides health camps for people in various cities.
-MedCamp was having challenges maintaining their operations due to operational expense.
+MedCamp is a non-profit which provides health camps for people in various cities acorss America.
+MedCamp was having challenges maintaining their operations due to excessive operational expense.

 #### Goal
 Help MedCamp reduce wasteful spending AND maintain quality experiences of attendees by accurately predicting who will and will not attend a health-fare events.